Stockholm19/PhotoEditApp/README.md

 - `Model` / `Service` — responsible for Firebase operations and image filters

 Data flow between layers is managed using `@StateObject`, `@Published`, `Combine`, and `@AppStorage`.

 ---

+## 🧪 Testing

+Unit tests have been implemented to verify data validation:

+*   `AuthValidatorTests` — verify the correctness of the email format.

+Tests are written using `XCTest`.
+Future plans include expanding test coverage to other application modules.

+---